 - Bedtime snack.
 8 Ounces of skimmed milk.

-Grape fruits are rich in a fat burning enzyme which will help to deliver quick results, with a promise of loosing up to 10 lbs.
+Grape fruits are rich in a fat burning enzyme which will help to deliver quick results, with a promise of losing up to 10 lbs.
 This diet also offers the added bonus of boosting the immune system.

 Food is vital to our diet, well-being and development and as such, we should do our best to eat a well-balanced meal and take regular exercise.
 The diets I have covered make many promises, some of which haven’t been corroborated by any medical institutes.